equalframework/equal-doc/docs/usage/views.md

 Views are intended to describe how to present the objects to end-users under a given context.
 They are used as templates for the front-end, and are stored as JSON files within the `views` folder of their respective package.

-Each of them represents a mode of visualization: form, list, kanban, chart, etc; and can be edited independently from the models they relate to.
+Each of them represents a mode of visualization: form, list, chart, dashboard, etc; and can be edited independently from the models they relate to.

-It is possible to define as many views (of different types, or variations with same type) as necessary.
+It is possible to define as many views (of different types, or variations of same type) as necessary.
 Each view is referenced by an ID, which is composed of its type and its name.

 As a convention, a default view for `list` and `form` types should be defined for each entity.